alchemy-fr/Phraseanet-Docs/en/Admin/Configuration.rst

 environments in it and select the one you want to use with the "environment" var.

-It uses the  `Yaml <https://wikipedia.org/wiki/Yaml>`_ format, which is easily understandable and human compatible.
+It uses the  `YAML`_ format, which is easily understandable and human compatible.

 This file requires two blocks.